FrancescoMagliocco/vim-uctags/README.md

 Each function that utilizes Perl will first check if Vim has support for Perl compiled.
 If Perl isn't supported, the Vim variant functions will be used.

+**IT SHOULD BE MORE EFFICIENT TO JUST CHECK ONCE DURING THE SOURCE OF vim-uctags IF THERE IS SUPPORT FOR PERL, BUT NOT THIS OPTION!
+THIS OPTION SHOULD CONTINUE TO BE CHECKED**

-It his highly recommended to use Perl, especially for larger projects with an exceedingly amount of tags.
+It is highly recommended to use Perl, especially for larger projects with an exceedingly amount of tags.
 You **will** notice an increase in performance.

 You do not need any knowledge whatsoever on how to use Perl to take advantage of